The Harptones

-The Harptones are an American doo-wop group, which formed in Manhattan in 1953.
+The Harptones are an American doo-wop group which formed in Manhattan, New York in 1953.

 The group never had a top forty pop hit, or a record on the US Billboard R&B chart, yet they are known for both their lead singer Willie Winfield and their pianist/arranger, Raoul Cita.
 The Harptones recorded for Coed Records and other labels.
 The Harptones may have been the first doo-wop group to have a full-time arranger among their members, and Cita knew how to work to Winfield's strengths.
 Their best-known recordings include "A Sunday Kind of Love" (1953), "Why Should I Love You?"
 (1954), "Life is But a Dream" (1955), "The Shrine of St. Cecilia" (1956), and "What Will I Tell My Heart" (1961).

 In 1956, they recorded some songs for the film Rockin' the Blues: "Mambo Boogie", "Ou Wee Baby", and "High Flying Baby".

-The song "Life is But a Dream" was featured in the 1990 film GoodFellas, and can be found on the film's soundtrack album.
+The song "Life is But a Dream" was featured in the 1990 film GoodFellas; it appears on the film's soundtrack album.